Nominations now open! They will close in:

 • Training and induction to your new role

-• Ongoing support from RSU throughout your time volunteering
+• Ongoing support throughout your time volunteering

 • A clearly defined role profile outlining the tasks and responsibilities of your role